williams-cs-web/williams-cs-web.github.io/README.md

 }
 ```

-If there is no icon (Iris made all the original icons), then just create some arbitrary square image, preferably a circular logo with a transparent background.
+If there is no icon (Iris made all the original icons), then just create some arbitrary square image, preferably a circular logo with a transparent background, then add it to the `deptpage/images/courseicons` directory.

 ### Adding an event to the Colloquium page: